-Maurizio La Cava is a digital entrepreneur, marketer, blogger, public speaker, presentation design guru and Founder at MLC-Design.
-He is also author of Lean Presentation Design, top rated freelancer at Upwork.com, an official member of the Talent Private Cloud at Upwork.com and Elance.com, and Professor at European Institute of Design in Milan.
-His favourite quote is “Time is free but it’s priceless”.
+He is also the author of Lean Presentation Design, a top-rated freelancer, and a Professor at the European Institute of Design in Milan.
+His favorite quote is “Time is free but it’s priceless”.

 In this conversation, Maurizio talks about his book, Lean Presentation Design.